Advocacy Services

 When I attend meetings, I am a member of the IEP team, supporting collaborative discussion and clarity.

-I am not legal counsel
+Michelle is not legal counsel

-I do not replace the parent
+Michelle’s recommendations do not replace the parents’ consent or decision-making

 The parent retains final decision-making authority at all times